computbiolgeek/cosmis-app/README.md

-# cosmis-app
+# cosmis_app
-A dash app for the COSMIS method.
+Dash based web application for interactive use of the COSMIS framework